Stockport Heritage & History

 7. Stockport Market

-Trading at Stockport market place dates back centuries, and the market itself has evolved alongside the town’s fortunes, from traditional produce and livestock to today’s mix of independents sellers, street food and makers.
+Trading at Stockport market place dates back centuries, and the market itself has evolved alongside the town’s fortunes, from traditional produce and livestock to today’s mix of independent sellers, street food and makers.

 It’s a living link between historic trade and modern independent culture.